Norm Hadley: Career

 Hadley captained his national side five times in 1992–3, including on 17 October 1992 at Wembley Stadium, a 26–13 loss to England.
-On that day Hadley eclipsed his English counterparts Wade Dooley and Martin Bayfield, and rallied an understrength Canadian side to a respectable outcome.
-Many however point to Canada's narrow quarter-final defeat to the New Zealand All Blacks in the 1991 World Cup as Canada's finest hour, where Hadley and a big, tough forward pack clearly had the upper hand over New Zealand.
-That highly regarded 1991 Canadian team made a big impact defeating Fiji and Romania and giving both France and New Zealand difficult games.
-Always outspoken, a dispute with national team management saw him not play the 1995 World Cup, where his team desperately needed him in a tough pool that included South Africa and Australia.
+Canada's narrow quarter-final defeat to the New Zealand All Blacks in the 1991 World Cup is said to be Canada's finest hour.
+That 1991 Canadian team made a defeated Fiji and Romania and giving both France and New Zealand close games.

 Following a dominant performance in the 1991 World Cup, he was named to the World Team (as selected by Rugby World magazine), and was subsequently chosen to play for the Barbarians against the World Cup winners Australia at Twickenham in 1992.
 His locking partner for the Barbarians that day was All Black Ian Jones.
 He went on to represent the Barbarians another four times.
 He was named Athlete of the Year in his hometown of Victoria, British Columbia following the World Cup in 1991.

-While working in London and playing for Wasps, he gained perhaps his greatest notoriety for roughing up two hooligans on the London Underground, an act which not only earned him praiseworthy column inches in the British broadsheets and tabloids, but even gained him a mention in the House of Commons by then Prime Minister John Major.
-Already a well-known pundit on BBC TV's Rugby Special weekly program, offers for more TV appearances followed.
+While working in London and playing for Wasps, he became widely known for an incident in which he had a physical altercation with two individuals whom were recognized for their disorderly conduct on the London Underground.
+This incident received extensive press coverage in Britain and was later referenced in the House of Commons by then Prime Minister John Major.
+Already an established commentator on BBC TV's Rugby Special, he subsequently received additional offers for other appearances on television.

 Hadley has one daughter, Madison Elle Watson.
 He was the grandson of celebrated Academy Award-winning cinematographer Osmond Borradaile.